XaverianTeamRobotics/archive/onboarding.md

 * workflow
 * admin:org
 * user

 Once this token is generated, copy it and keep it somewhere. **You will lose access to the token once you close the page, so make sure it's copied.** Then, open Android Studio and go to *Customize > All Settings > Version Control > GitHub* and click + to add a new GitHub account.
 Use the token you just generated to log in.

 Now, close Settings and go to the main menu, and click Get From VCS.
 Click on the GitHub tab and click on the FtcRobotController repository, then press Clone to download it.
 Keep track of the directory it's cloning to, because you'll need that later.
 Once you're in the project in Android Studio, head down to the bottom right of the editor and click the branch button (it should be named master).
 Find the branch titled `origin/testing-Your-Name` and click Checkout.

 Once everything loads in, sync your Gradle environment.
-First, go to File > Project Structure > Project and make sure both versions are 7.0.2.
-Then close that window and click the Sync project with Gradle Files at the top right of the editor (it's just an icon, so you'll have to hover over it to find the right one).
+First, go to *File > Project Structure > Project* and make sure both versions are 7.0.2.
+Then close that window and click Sync project with Gradle Files at the top right of the editor (it's just an icon, so you'll have to hover over it to find the right one).
 After a few minutes Gradle should be set up and ready to go.
 To finish, just close and reopen Android Studio.

 You're now in Android Studio with a working development environment!
 The next steps go over how to actually do things with the code.